Danielle-Respes/Northpeak-Descent-Cross-Platform-Intrusion-Sentinel-KQL-2026/Incident-Report.md

 **What I noticed:** the two Windows hosts sit near 1,050 events each, but npt-linux01 carries about 7x that, roughly 78% of all process telemetry.

 **Note:** high volume alone doesn't confirm compromise.
 The Linux count could be normal activity or the attacker's work.
-I'm treating it as a lead for Phase 02, not a conclusion.
+I'm treating it as a lead for Q02, not a conclusion.

 ## Q01: Initial Access